CsBigDataHub/working-with-vim/pages/tao.md

 # The Tao of Vim

 The underlying principle of Vim is the operator-motion pair.
+These are the verbs and nouns that define the action on a subject, similar to English.
+In Vim, you specify the operator (verb) and the motion (noun) it acts upon.

-You perform an operation on a subject, that is defined by a motion.
-For example, delete a line.
-Delete is the operator, line is the subject.
+For example, if you want to delete a line.
+Delete is action, and a line is the subject.
+For Vim, `d` is the delete operator, and `_` is the line motion.

-You can create operation-motion pairs basically in two ways.
+So typing `d_` will delete a line.

+This is the essence of Vim.
+Instead of trying to memorize hundreds of commands, you learn the verbs and nouns that make up the language, and then combine together.

+The grammar of Vim defines how to create the operation-motion pairs; there are basically two ways dependent on the mode.

 ## NORMAL Mode

-First, in NORMAL mode, you specify the operator first and then the motion.
+In NORMAL mode, you specify the operator first and then the motion.
 For example, delete to beginning of the line.
 You type `d` for delete operator and then `^` as the motion to the beginning of the line.

 If you type `^` with no operator, the cursor moves to the beginning of the line.
 Move is the default, so if a motion is specified with no operator the cursor will move and no action performed.